openhealthcare/opal-pathway/README.md

     )
 ```

-Often we expect something we're saving multiple of to remove any existing rows, as this
+By default the multi save step won't delete anything, it will only edit or create.
+Often we expect a collection we're saving to remove any existing rows that are no included.
+This means when the user sends back data, any missing data we expect them to have deleted.
+For example if a medical professional can see all of a patients allergies in a pathway.
+If they remove one and click save, they expect it to be removed in the database.

-is often the case when the user has deleted subrecords, to do this we can pass in the
-delete_existing flag as True to the multi step e.g.
+To do this we can pass in the delete_existing flag as True to the multi step e.g.

 ```python
 pathways.MultiSaveStep(model=models.Allergies, delete_existing=True)